Fixed Indemnity Health Insurance: What It Is and Who It’s For

 Retirees Between 50 and 65

 The pre-Medicare gap is real.
 Many early retirees face years without employer coverage and find ACA marketplace premiums prohibitively expensive.
-Fixed indemnity paired with a high-deductible or plan can create an affordable bridge to Medicare eligibility.
+Fixed indemnity paired with a high-deductible major medical plan can create an affordable bridge to Medicare eligibility.

 What a Typical Fixed Indemnity Plan Covers